 And let’s not forget about the pool table up in the loft-level game room—just the thing for a rainy day or a laid-back evening in—or the cabin’s internet access, or the satellite TV, or the DVD players… yes, it’s safe to say that the likes of Abe Lincoln wouldn’t recognize this log cabin!

-If you think the sofa bed’s comfortable, wait until you glaze atop the king-size bed in the master suite.
-It's Simmons Beautyrest Plush Foam mattress may just give you the best sleep of your life; it’s also perfect for stretching out and watching the 31” wall-mounted TV or simply gazing at the towering trees outside the window.
+If you think the sofa bed’s comfortable, wait until you glaze atop the king-size bed in the primary suite.
+It's Simmons Beautyrest Plush Foam mattress may just give you the best sleep of your life; it’s also perfect for stretching out and watching the ” wall-mounted TV or simply gazing at the towering trees outside the window.

 The kitchen and dining area offers amazing views as well.
 Even the simplest sandwich will taste like haute cuisine when enjoyed at the dining table, which seats 4 and overlooks the front porch and the mountains.
 That said, the kitchen is equipped with a full culinary shop’s worth of appliances, cookware, and tableware, so if you want to channel your inner Gordon Ramsey or Alton Brown, you can.
 If you’d rather barbecue every night, you’ll love the outdoor charcoal grill.
 Perhaps best of all: Cub’s Cove even has a dishwasher—no need to waste precious vacation time scrubbing plates!